varunj/PhD-Admissions/README.md

 # Description
-This app helps to capture all relevant information for a PhD candidate seeking admission in IIT Delhi
+This app helps to capture all relevant information for a PhD candidate seeking admission in IIIT Delhi

 # Pre-requisites
 * Basic computing knowledge